fejlek/Nine-Circles-Statistics/README.md

 ## Technical solution

-All solutions will programmed in R and provided as R markdown documents and github markdown documents.
+All solutions are programmed in R and provided as R markdown documents and github markdown documents.

 ## Finished Circles